Orchard as a Conventional CMS

 A decoupled CMS only manages the content and data and is not responsible for rendering the pages.
 It manages your content separately and is front-end agnostic, just like a headless CMS.
 However, it offers front-end content delivery tools like templates.
 Think of a decoupled content management system as a hybrid of standard and headless CMS; it has a head (front-end) that is not attached to the body (back-end) the way it is in a traditional CMS.

-Orchard Core provides a Blank Site Recipe that does not set up any Content, Theme, and Views.
+Orchard Core provides a Blank Site Recipe that does not set up Content, Themes, or Views.
 Instead, it provides content management functionality for setting up Orchard decoupled and a headless CMS.

 Here’s a step-by-step guide to setting up Orchard as a headless CMS.